radiantearth/stac-spec/dataset-spec/dataset-spec.md

 | type       | string | The type of provider.
 Any of `producer`, `processor` or `host`. |
 | url        | string | Homepage of the provider.                                    |

+**type**: The type of the provider can be one of the following elements:

+* *producer*: The producer of the data is the provider that initially captured and processed the source data, e.g. ESA for Sentinel-2 data.
+* *processor*: A processor is any provider who processed data to a derived product.
+* *host*: The host is the actual provider offering the data on their storage.
+There should be no more than one host, specified as last element of the list.

 ### Link Object

 This object describes a relationship with another entity.
 Data providers are advised to be liberal with links.